TeodorDimitrov89/santa-claus-smart-budget-app/prompts.md

 "The review is already been made read the @1-4-create-base-project-structure-and-navigation.md especially [ ] Review Follow-ups (AI) and fix the review feedback"

+---

+### Prompt 39

+User invoked `/bmad:bmm:workflows:dev-story` workflow to continue with next ready story.

+---

+### Prompt 40

+Log all prompts in prompts.md (keep the format with no additional text just propmpt) mark story 1-5 as done and update summary.md